SAP-samples/teched2023-XP264/exercises/ex1/README.md

 # Exercise 1 - Enable Multi-Factor Authentication for applications

 In this exercise, we will show how to enable Multi-Factor Authentication (MFA) using Time-based one-time password (TOTP) for Application Users.
-In general we recommend to configure Risk-Based Authentication methods, such as Multi-Factor Authentication, for the access to the SAP BTP and the Cloud Identity Services Cockpit.
+In general we recommend to configure Risk-Based Authentication methods, such as Multi-Factor Authentication, for the access to the **SAP BTP Cockpit** and the **SCI administrative console**.
 In the trial version this is not possible, because there is no possility to set up a trust configuration to your BTP account on Global account level.
 This would be necessary to configure the trust for [platform users](https://help.sap.com/docs/btp/best-practices/basic-platform-concepts).
-The configuration in the SCI cockpit is the same, only for a different application.
-You will use SAP Build Apps as application to configure the riskbased authentication.
+The configuration in the **SCI administrative console** is the same, only for a different application.
+You will use **SAP Build Apps** as application to configure the risk-based authentication.

 :bulb: **What is Multi-Factor Authentication (MFA)?**